-- All buses that used to travel along the north end of High Street will instead travel via St George’s Walk and Katharine Street to reach the south end of High Street
+- All buses that used to travel along the north end of High Street will instead travel via St George’s Walk and Katharine Street to reach the south end of High Street.

-- The two bus stops at the west end of Park Street will be relocated further along Park Street.
+- The taxi rank on High Street has been relocated to Park Street, and the two bus stops at the west end of Park Street have been relocated further along Park Street.